lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

 between the two files is the new definition of multiple values for the ``width`` and ``height`` parameters.

 In the ``parameter_schema``, we have defined two parameters with two samples each and two parameters with one sample each.
 This will result in four total simulations.
-The parameter sets will look like the following:
+The parameter sets will be as shown in the code block below.
+Note that the parameter sets are not exported or stored in YAML/dictionary format; they are simply shown this way below for readability.

 .. code-block:: yaml